-- 4.31 We propose to ask providers annually for information on: - a) The type of service (i.e. "catch up" or "archive" or "mixed"); - b) The nature of access (i.e. "free to view" or "conditional on user payment" or "mixed"); - c) The nature of funding (i.e. "subscription" or "pay per view" or "advertising" or "public grant" or "mixed"); - d) The number of titles of "European works" made available; and
+- 3.30 We propose to ask providers annually for information on: - a) the type of service (i.e. "catch up" or "archive" or "mixed"); - b) the nature of access (i.e. "free to view" or "conditional on user payment" or "mixed");

-- e) The percentage of total titles of programming comprising "European works". - f) If a provider believes they are exempt from the requirements, the grounds for the exemption along with reasons and supporting evidence (for example on audience share or annual turnover); - 4.32 Providers who consider these obligations impracticable or unjustified due to the nature or theme of their service should explain why to Ofcom, and we will advise if any remedial measures are necessary to secure compliance for the following year. - 4.33 The information provided to us will be treated as confidential and used by Ofcom only to monitor compliance with the requirements.
+- c) the nature of funding (i.e. "subscription" or "pay per view" or "advertising" or "public grant" or "mixed"); - d) the number of titles of "European works" made available; - e) the percentage of total titles of programming comprising "European works". - f) if a provider believes they are exempt from the requirements, the grounds for the exemption along with reasons and supporting evidence (for example on audience share or annual turnover); and - g) if a provider has counted individual programmes in a TV series as individual titles for the purposes of calculating the share of European works, the relevant programme title(s) and the provider's rationale for doing so. - 3.31 The information provided to us will be treated as confidential and used by Ofcom only to monitor compliance with the requirements.